BA (Hons) Games Design and Development

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-This module offers an intricate exploration into game design, prioritizing the creation of compelling player experiences.
-The curriculum not only covers advanced design principles but delves deeply into level design and the art of “game feel” – the tactile, emotional feedback a player gets from interactions within the game.
-Drawing from player psychology, motivation theory, and the PENS (Player Experience of Need Satisfaction) model, you will be equipped to craft memorable game experiences that resonate deeply with players.
+Delve into advanced game design principles such as player experience and the art of “game feel” – the tactile, emotional feedback a player gets from interactions within the game.
+Drawing from player psychology, motivation theory, and the PENS (Player Experience of Need Satisfaction) model, craft memorable game experiences that resonate deeply with players.

-This module dives into the art and craft of intertwining compelling narratives within the interactive medium of games.
-You’ll explore how stories are structured, told, and integrated, examining the unique challenges and opportunities that games present for storytelling.
-Throughout the module, you’ll unravel the intricate dynamics between player agency, branching narratives, and linear storytelling, aiming to craft experiences that resonate deeply with players and leave a lasting impact.
+Dive into the art and craft of intertwining compelling narratives within the interactive medium of games.
+Explore how stories are structured, told, and integrated, examining the unique challenges and opportunities that games present for storytelling.
+Unravel the intricate dynamics between player agency, branching narratives, and linear storytelling, aiming to craft experiences that resonate deeply with players and leave a lasting impact.

-This module focuses on learning techniques to produce engaging and intuitive interfaces for games and innovative control methods alongside bringing those systems to life through graphic design and motion graphics.
+Learn and implement the techniques to produce engaging and intuitive interfaces for games and innovative control methods.
+Bringing those systems to life through visual design and motion graphics.

-This module will introduce participants to the concept of procedural content creation which can substantially increase the speed of production.
-The sessions will look at the basic concepts of proceduralism and rule-based system development with students using Houdini in conjunction with Unity or Unreal to create and design assets that will allow artists and designers to generate and populate levels.
-Students will also experiment with AI art generation tools.
+Explore procedural content creation techniques, which can substantially increase the speed of production.
+Look into concepts of procedural content generation and rule-based system development using Houdini in conjunction with Unity or Unreal to create and design assets, allowing artists and designers to generate and populate levels.
+Also, experiment with AI and other generation tools.

-Students will explore design for various hardware platforms: this might include handhelds, mobile or console.
-They will examine hardware requirements, restrictions and deployment processes.
+Explore game development for various hardware platforms: this might include handhelds, mobile or console.
+Create content for VR and AR applications exploring design and physiological challenges.
+Examine hardware requirements, restrictions and deployment processes.

 Year 3